hyperledger/indy-hipe/text/attachments/README.md

 of data it contains.
 Its format is always some kind of JSON--often JSON-LD with a `@type` and/or `@context` field to provide greater clarity and some independence of versioning.
 Simple and small data is the best fit for inlining.
+As mentioned earlier, the Connection Protocol inlines a DID Doc in its `connection-request` and `connection-response` messages.

 Embedded data is still associated with a known field in the message schema, but it can have a broader set of possible formats.
+A credential exchange protocol might embed a credential in the final message that does credential issuance.

-Appended attachments do not require any specific declaration in the schema of a message, although they can be referenced in fields defined by the schema via their nickname (see below).
+Appended attachments are the most flexible but also the hardest to run through semantically sophisticated processing.
+They do not require any specific declaration in the schema of a message, although they can be referenced in fields defined by the schema via their nickname (see below).
+A protocol that needs to pass an arbitrary collection of artifacts without strong knowledge of their semantics might find this helpful, as in the example mentioned above, where scheduling a venue causes various human-usable payloads to be delivered.

-#### Nicknames for attachments
+### Nicknames for attachments

 The `nickname` field is used to refer unambiguously to an appended (or less ideally, embedded) attachment, and works like an HTML anchor.
 For example,